jessepav/lacygoill-wiki-backup/vim/terminal.md

     zle -N func
     bindkey '^G^G' func

+### I can't edit the current command-line by pressing `C-x C-e` (only in Nvim)!

+Well it doesn't make much sense to do it.
+I mean, you're in already in an editor.
+If you want to edit the line with Nvim commands, just press Escape.

+But yeah, it's broken:

+    :term
+    $ ls C-x C-e
+    Error detected while processing function <SNR>119_LoadRemotePlugins[1]..<SNR>119_GetManifest[1]..~
+    line    7:~
+    E117: Unknown function: stdpath~

+There seems  to be  some kind of  recursive loop;  `s:LoadRemotePlugins()` keeps calling itself again and again.

+Same issue in bash and zsh, and same issue when you run `$ fc`.

 ### Ranger is weirdly displayed!

 Yes, the columns (and their borders) are not aligned correctly.